channable/opnieuw/README.md

     return response.text
 ```
 We can pass the name of exception we want do retry for or a tuple of exceptions to the `retry_on_exceptions`.
-As mentioned earlier Channable-retry was developed to make it more convenient to add retry behavior to any task.
+As mentioned earlier Opnieuw was developed to make it more convenient to add retry behavior to any task.

 Let's make it a little bit more generic and add list of retry exception that should be used for
 running the retry: